OctopusDeploy/docs/docs/administration/upgrading/index.md

 - Learn about [maintenance mode](/docs/administration/upgrading/maintenance-mode.md)
 - [Plan your upgrade](#upgrade-path)

-## Upgrade path {#upgrade-path}
+## Upgrade Path {#upgrade-path}

 There are lots of improvements and changes between major versions of Octopus.
 Please take the time to plan your upgrade path carefully.

 :::warning
 **Upgrade bug discovered**

-If you are upgrading to a version of Octopus Server between 2018.4.0 and 2018.5.4 from a version earlier than Octopus Server 3.4 you will need to upgrade in a few steps due to [this upgrade bug](https://github.com/OctopusDeploy/Issues/issues/4509):
+If you are upgrading to a version of Octopus Server between `2018.4.0` and `2018.5.4` from a version earlier than Octopus Server `3.4` you will need to upgrade in a few steps due to [this upgrade bug](https://github.com/OctopusDeploy/Issues/issues/4509):

 - Upgrade to `3.4.15`
 - Upgrade to `3.17.14`